Preventing Heat Stress at Work: Your Guide to Heat Stress Risks & Solutions

 Heat stress occurs when the body’s means of controlling its internal temperature starts to fail.
 Once the body’s temperature reaches 99.7° F (37.6° C), heat stress has begun to affect the body.
 At 104° F (40° C), it becomes susceptible to severe damage.
 As little as 30 minutes of 104° temps can cause cellular damage to the brain or even death.

 Two factors contribute to how heat stress affects the body: personal and environmental.
-Some workers are at greater risk before they ever step foot in the heat due to personal factors: being older or overweight, having heart disease or high blood pressure, or taking medications that act as diuretics or do not react well to extreme heat.
+Some workers are at greater risk before they ever step foot in the heat due to personal factors: being older or overweight, having heart disease or high blood pressure, or taking medications that act as diuretics and do not react well to extreme heat.

 The second contributing factor is environmental, and accounts for anything that impacts the body externally: high temperatures, direct sunlight, humidity, limited air movement, hot equipment, reflected heat from the ground, water or objects and clothing/PPE choices—chief among them.